ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

 ### Model testing

 To evaluate the result, the trained Death Forecasting model has been compared with existing Machine Learning approaches, such as the popular [model](https://covid19.healthdata.org/) developed by the [Institute for Health Metrics and Evaluation (IHME)](https://en.wikipedia.org/wiki/Institute_for_Health_Metrics_and_Evaluation).
-The latter is commonly referred to by the White House and media.
+The latter is commonly referred to by the White House and the media.
 The detailed result could be found on the [covid19-projections website](https://covid19-projections.com/about/#historical-performance).

 ```{figure} ../../images/covid19-model-performance-evaluation.png
 ---